-When you hear talk of engineering projects (often called infrastructural projects), see if you can trace the origins of the demand for this project.
+When you hear about engineering or infrastructural projects, see if you can trace the origins of the project.
 Ask: Why do we need to do this project now?
 What socio-technical decisions led to the need for this project?
 Was it preventable?
 How?

 This is the part where I directly contradict Richard's tweet above.
-In theory, you can't retroactively call "bad code" (or bad decisions) technical debt after the fact.
+In theory, you can't retroactively call "bad code" (or bad decisions) technical debt.
 But in practice, I'm not sure it's useful to be dogmatic about it either.
-In practice, all sorts of things are labeled technical debt, and the label is rarely applied consciously at the point it's taken on.
-So why shouldn't we work backwards from the demand for engineering work to the point at which it could have been a conscious decision?
-Why shouldn't this retroactive labeling be a tool in our kits for justifying and accounting for engineering work?
+In practice, many things become labeled technical debt, and the label is rarely applied consciously at the point it's taken on.
+So why shouldn't we work backwards from the demand for engineering work to the point at which it could have been avoided?
+Why shouldn't this retroactive labeling be part of our toolkit for justifying and accounting for engineering work ahead of time?

-When you hear the words "we'll come back to this" or "for now", ask "when" and "how".
+When you hear "we'll come back to this" or "for now", ask "when" and "how".
 Press yourself and your team to make a plan and get project managers involved.

 If you're looking for where tech debt comes from, look for the words "for now" and "workaround".— Mehul Kar (@mehulkar) September 12, 2019

 If you're looking for why features are moving slowly, look for the words "long term" and the sanctimonious "the REAL fix".